Ode to the JanSport D3 backpack

 Disclaimer: this blog entry has nothing to do with fly fishing and will be long and boring if you came here for something related to fly fishing.

-I recall fondly admiring Mr. Baird’s Jansport from afar (way behind him on the trails), and up close in camp.
+I recall fondly admiring Mr. Baird’s JanSport from afar (way behind him on the trails), and up close (in camp).
 While all the other packs lay strewn about the ground, or leaning haphazardly against a tree, Mr. Baird’s D3 stood alone, literally and figuratively.
-The fold-out, D-shaped aluminum “wings” on the frame allowed for the pack to be propped upright so it stood like a sentinel in camp, and when vertical the pack was nearly as tall as I was.
-Aside from the revolutionary frame design, which was considerably thinner and lighter than others of the day, it was also highly adjustable and contoured to the shape of one’s body.
-The Jansport D3 also just looked different from anything else.
-Unlike packs carried by commoners, the Jansport was a front-loader, making it easy to unzip one of two main compartments and shop for the contents inside without having to empty the entire pack to find what one was looking for.
+The fold-out, D-shaped (or perhaps U-shaped?) aluminum “wings” on the frame allowed for the pack to be propped upright so it stood like a sentinel in camp.
+When vertical, the pack was nearly as tall as I was.
+Aside from the revolutionary frame design, which was considerably thinner, lighter and more flexible than others of the day, it was also highly adjustable and contoured to the shape of one’s body.
+The JanSport D3 also just looked different from anything else.
+Unlike packs carried by commoners, the JanSport was a front-loader, making it easy to unzip one of two main compartments and shop for the contents inside without having to empty the entire pack to find what one was looking for.
 It was cavernous.
 It was marvelous.
 It had no peers and, while I coveted that thing, I would never have one.

 Or would I?